-Taiwan' s medical technology standards and quality of health care are world class.
-Foreign nationals who hold an ARC are required to enroll in the National Health Insurance program during the period of their residence in accordance with relevant regulations, allowing them to benefit from highquality medical care.
+Taiwan's medical technology standards, along with quality of health care, approach the standards of Europe and America.
+Foreign nationals who hold an ARC are required to enroll in the National Health Insurance program during the period of their residence in accordance with relevant regulations, allowing them to benefit from high-quality medical care.

-Leisurely Journeys through Taiwan's Natural Environment
+Leisurely Journeys Through Taiwan's Natural Environment

-Taiwan' s varied natural landscape provides plenty of choices for outdoor recreational activities.
-Mountain hiking trails and bike paths are everywhere leading to undiscovered adventures.
-Those who wish to experience varied landscapes and topographies can visit the lakes and mountains of the Central Mountain Range, the Datun Volcano Group in Taipei, the badlands terrain of Kaohsiung' s Moon World, the lagoons and sandbars of the west coast, the Penghu basalt columnar formations, Pingtung' s coral formations, Green Island' s saltwater hot springs, the East Rift Valley and Taroko Gorge.
+Taiwan's varied natural landscape provides plenty of choices for outdoor recreational activities.
+Those who wish to experience varied landscapes and topographies can visit the lakes and mountains of the Central Mountain Range, the Datun Volcano Group in Taipei, the badlands terrain of Kaohsiung's Moon World, the lagoons and sandbars of the west coast, the Penghu basalt columnar formations, Pingtung's coral formations, Green Island's saltwater hot springs, the East Rift Valley and Taroko Gorge.
 Those interested in plant and animal ecology can choose from bird watching, butterfly watching and other activities to enjoy the unique botanic and wildlife species Taiwan has to offer.